What does a Food Preparer do?

 Responsibilities:

-- Follow food safety and hygiene regulations to ensure a safe dining environment.
+- Follow food safety and sanitation guidelines to prevent contamination and ensure safe food handling.

 Qualifications